cscannell-inacloud/Microsoft-Teams-Docs/teams/sideload.md

 ## Troubleshooting Notes

-> * If the manifest doesn't load, please double-check you've followed all the instructions [here](createpackage.md).
-In particular, for tabs, note the size limitations on icons included in your sideload package (each under 1.5k)
+> * If the manifest doesn't load, please double-check you've followed all the instructions [here](createpackage.md) and validated your manifest against the [schema](schema.md).

 > * Encountering other problems?
 See the [troubleshooting guide](troubleshooting.md).